igor-chalenko/CMakeUtilities/README.md

-  Dynamically wraps a given list of functions into a new list where every function has an optional prologue/epilogue and calls the original function with the possibly amended arguments.
+  Dynamically wraps a given list of functions into a new list where every function has an optional prologue/epilogue and calls the original function with possibly amended arguments.
 Uses [cmake_language](https://cmake.org/cmake/help/latest/command/cmake_language.html).

 * `GlobalMap.cmake`